wendyverdonk93/docs/content/api/orders/post_order.md

 __close_window__ | bool (optional)

-To display the MultiSafepay payment page in a new window that automatically closes after the payment is completed, set to `True`.
+To display the MultiSafepay payment page in a new window that automatically closes after the customer completes payment, set to `True`.
 Options: `True`, `False`.

 ----------------